WebAssembly/component-model/design/mvp/WIT.md

 ## Unlocked Dependency Imports

-When working with a registry, the keyword `unlocked-dep` is available to specify version requirements as ranges.
+When working with a registry, the keyword `unlocked-dep` is available to specify dependencies with package name and version requirements.
+For example:

 ```wit
 world w {